Coldwater Township Sunrise Rotary Promise Project

 The Promise Team working with KCCF to build on the first-year launch, developed a

-three-phase strategy to insure sustainability of the important impact to our region.
+three-phase strategy to insure sustainability of the important impact to our Region 1

-CTSR and CTSRF and in partnership with KCCF fund the Sunrise Rotary Promise Scholarship Program with $20,000 for three (in place).
+CTSR and CTSRF and in partnership with KCCF fund the Sunrise Rotary Promise Scholarship Program with $20,000 for three years (completed).

 Phase 2 (years 4-7):